 As one of the world's largest cancer research centers, MD Anderson is leading the investigation into new methods of ovarian cancer prevention, detection and treatment.
-By dramatically reducing the amount of time required to translate our ovarian cancer research into clinical practice, MD Anderson provides patients with tomorrow's therapies today.

 Our pioneering research aims to develop the next generation of innovative approaches for the treatment and prevention of ovarian cancer through our robust clinical trials portfolio.

 - Phase II trials evaluating the combination of pembrolizumab or durvalumab, two novel immune therapies, given in combination with chemotherapy, as primary therapy for newly diagnosed and untreated advanced stage ovarian cancer.

 - A Phase IB trial to determine the safety and effectiveness of combinations of three targeted therapy drugs in the treatment of recurrent high-grade ovarian cancers.

 - The collaborative WISP (Women Choosing Surgical Prevention) trial investigating whether preventative surgical removal of only the fallopian tube improves overall quality of life while maintaining reduced risk of developing ovarian cancer.
 This approach is compared to the standard-of-care, risk-reducing procedure that removes both the fallopian tube and ovaries.
 This trial is being conducted in partnership with five other cancer research institutions and is funded by the Stand Up to Cancer – Ovarian Cancer Research Fund Alliance – National Ovarian Cancer Coalition (SU2C-OCRFA-NOCC).

 - A Phase I study to examine the safety of combining radiotherapy and the PARP inhibitor talazoparib is ongoing.
 Women who have isolated recurrences from their ovarian cancer may be eligible.